Gerry Healy: Implosion of the WRP

 Ken Livingstone, the Labour Party left-winger who later became Mayor of London, said he believed in 1994 that the split was the work of MI5.
 Party member and The News Line editor John Spencer rejected the idea, writing in The Guardian:Livingstone apparently cannot accept that a majority of WRP members in 1985 felt their first loyalty was to the party.
 They felt that the female members of the party staff who were victims of Healy's callous and cynical mistreatment were entitled to support against him.
 It is scurrilous for Livingstone to insinuate a link between the WRP majority and the security service.
 If he believed what he claims he would submit the issue to the verdict of a labour movement jury as has been the practice of revolutionaries since the 19th century.
 Until he does, he should be treated as a witch-hunter.

 Geoff Barr wrote in 1994:The trouble is that the evidence of sexual exploitation by Healy is too strong.
 Those who play a role in socialist politics must not abuse their positions of power.
 Livingstone says that MI5 destroyed the old WRP because its close alliance with the Labour left during the miners strike of 1984–5 was a threat to the establishment.
 Those who were active then will tell a different story.
 Healy kept his movement out of the support committees which backed the NUM.
 His was a sectarian body, it offered little to the miners and it made minimal gains in the strike.
 It was no threat to anybody.

 In his old age, Healy would claim that the disintegration of the WRP was due to the intervention of MI5.
 He also declared that Mikhail Gorbachev was leading the political revolution in the USSR.
 Healy died at the age of 76 from natural causes.

-Healy has often been criticised for the WRP's internal regime which did not allow members to challenge his ideas or policies.
+Healy has often been criticised for the WRP's internal regime, which did not allow members to challenge his ideas or policies.
 While enjoying a financially comfortable life himself, he allowed some of his most committed activists to live in poverty.
+John Lister, expelled from the WRP in 1974, concluded:Healy was a crook and a political charlatan, who preserved his position as General Secretary of the WRP by resorting to the most bureaucratic and anti-democratic measures, who stubbornly opposed any campaigning for women's liberation or gay rights, who habitually subjected women "comrades" to sexual abuse, who sold out the WRP's formal principles and programme for Middle East oil money and who has done more than anyone to degrade the reputation of Marxism and Trotskyism in Britain.

 Healy was depicted as "Frank Hood of the Hoodlums" in Tariq Ali's satire, Redemption (1990).
 The character John Tagg, played by Laurence Olivier in Trevor Griffiths' 1973 play at the National Theatre, The Party, was also based on Healy.